 Throughout the very same lab tests with the same server, this time around suited out with HDDs, general performance was significantly sluggish.
 Throughout the web server back up procedure, the average service time for I/O requests fluctuated between 400 and 500 ms.

 7. Backup Rates

 Speaking about back ups and SSDs – we have found an effective enhancement in the data backup speed since we turned to SSDs.
 Right now, a common server back–up takes only 6 hours.

 Through the years, we have employed principally HDD drives with our machines and we are familiar with their efficiency.
 With a web server equipped with HDD drives, an entire web server backup often takes about 20 to 24 hours.

 Should you want to at once raise the efficiency of your web sites while not having to adjust any kind of code, an SSD–equipped hosting solution is a very good choice.
-Have a look at the cloud web hosting – our services have swift SSD drives and are offered at reasonable prices.
+Have a look at the cloud web hosting packages and then the VPS servers – our services have swift SSD drives and are offered at reasonable prices.